-With deep empathy and lots of bold humor, OBVIOUS CHILD manages to be so many things at once: a celebration of female friendships (Gaby Hoffman is fantastic as Donna's honest, caring best friend); a heartfelt, authentic rendering of loving-but-rocky parent-child relationships post-college; and a smart, sassy story about a woman navigating thorny terrain when faced with an unexpected romance and the very real consequences of what at first was likely going to be a one-night stand.
+With deep empathy and lots of bold humor, OBVIOUS CHILD manages to be so many things at once.
+It's a celebration of female friendships (Gaby Hoffman is fantastic as Donna's honest, caring best friend); a heartfelt, authentic rendering of loving-but-rocky parent-child relationships post-college; and a smart, sassy story about a woman navigating thorny terrain when faced with an unexpected romance and the very real consequences of what at first was likely going to be a one-night stand.
 All of it's steeped in authenticity, without judgment or cliché.

 The hilarious and very relatable Slate makes the movie, with great assistance from pretty much every other person cast in it (including David Cross' slimy turn as a fellow comic).
 The romantic plot is fairly predictable, but its wit more than makes it up for its shortcomings.
 Plus, director Gillian Robespierre steers clear of the usual tropes and captures what it's like to be indisputably an adult (Donna is years out of college), but debatably mature (she can barely make her rent).

 Families can talk about...

 Families can talk about Obvious Child's messages.
 Do you think it's trying to persuade viewers to feel one way or the other about Donna's decision?
 Is it OK for a movie to be subjective about social issues?